tihmstar/libgeneral/README.md

 ## Good and Bad C++ features
 C++ offers a variety of features.
-If you try to use every single of them in all of your projects, chances are that people will build up a deep hatred and aggression towards (at least so i was told).
+If you try to use every single of them in all of your projects, chances are that people will build up a deep hatred and aggression towards you (at least so i was told).
 Here is a list of do's and dont's:

 ### C++ discouraged features